rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > **Deprecation cycle**:
 >
-> - 2.0.0: implement new behavior
+> - 2.0.0: implement new behavior; lambdas are generated using `invokedynamic` and `LambdaMetafactory` by default

 ### Forbid if condition with one branch when an expression is required